wicketbr/BandTogether/README.md

 sample media items will be created in the Backgrounds, Images, and Slideshows folders and a sample set list will be created and will include samples of most set list item types.

+If you wish to force the URL that the app will run as you can modify the LaunchUrl setting in the appsettings.json file.
+If this is left empty the app will attempt to run on http://0.0.0.0:5000 for windows and http://localhost:5000 for Mac.

 ### Language

 All application language is stored in the Languages folder.
 The default language is en-US.json.